AndRaven/Books.API/README.md

 # Books API Design considerations

 Database: in the 1st iteration, the API leverages a SQLite database and EF Core 6.
+Future iterations will use a cloud based database offering (Azure SQL)

 Logging is done with Serilog.